Apadona/flappy-engine/README.md

 ### -gcc ( that supports C++17 )
 ### -cmake( atleast 3.10 ) installed.

-#### make sure that their instalation path is set in the PATH enviroment variable.
+#### Make sure that their instalation path is set in the PATH enviroment variable.

 For compiling the project simply just run the **build.bat** file and it will build automatically. for compiling in debug mode, run build_debug.bat.